noble-assets/noble-cctp-relayer/README.md

 | cctp_relayer_chain_latest_height    | Current height of the chain.                                                                                                                       | Gauge    |
 | cctp_relayer_broadcast_errors_total | The total number of failed broadcasts.
 Note: this is AFTER is retires `broadcast-retries` (config setting) number of times.                        | Counter  |

+### Noble Key

+The noble private key you input into the config must be hex encoded.
+The easiest way to get this is via a chain binary:

+`nobled keys export <KEY_NAME> --unarmored-hex --unsafe`

 ### API
 Simple API to query message state cache
 ```shell